The Cohen Bray House, also known as the Alfred

 in 1882-1884.
 Julia Moses and Watson A. Bray, a

 successful grain merchant with Blue Medal Flour,

-constructed and furnished the seventeen-room
+constructed the seventeen-room

 home for their daughter Emma and her new

 husband Alfred H. Cohen.
 Bray was a successful

 grain merchant, and Cohen, the son of Emelie Gibbons and A. A. Cohen, was a railroad lawyer.
 The senior Cohens furnished the house according to the latest fashions.
 They were well suited to the task. ( More to come about their Alameda estate, Fernside later)

 Emma had come as a baby to Oak Tree Farm, where the house would be located.
 It was built "where the asparagus patch had been," on the property across the road from her parents' home.
 More than three hundred guests attended the wedding there on February 24, 1884.
 When Emma and Alfred left their wedding reception, they slipped across the street and watched their wedding reception "wind down" from their brand new home instead of going directly to the honeymoon suite awaiting them in Del Monte.